 We were bummed we couldn’t make it to the big feast with our family but was surprised when on our doorstep arrived 2 plates filled with turkey, sweet potatoes, and this incredible stuffing.
 We were so happy!

-- After we ate it we just couldn’t stop talking about “that stuffing”… still do ’til this day.
+- I’m telling you, after we ate this we just couldn’t stop talking about “that stuffing”.
+We still do ’til this day.

-- Now when any holiday is around the corner I think back on that amazing stuffing and just had to find out what was in it… I finally asked my friend to share “the secret” with me (and now with you).
-If you’re looking for the best stuffing recipe ever, this is it!
+- Now when any holiday is around the corner I think back on that amazing stuffing and just had to find out what was in it.
+I finally asked my friend to share “the secret” with me.
+If you’re looking for the best Thanksgiving stuffing recipe, this is it!

 Ok so it definitely comes along with great memories for me as I flash back to the days when my now 10 year old was an itty bitty thing, but making it again reminds me of just how good it really was (and is).